urbit/docs/tutorials/arvo/arvo.md

 L: History -> State.
 ```

+Which perspective is more fruitful depends on the problem being considered.

+### Deterministic

+We consider Arvo to be deterministic at a high level.
+By that we mean that it is
+stacked on top of a frozen instruction set known as Nock.
+Frozen instruction
+sets are a new idea for an operating system, but not for computing in general.
+For instance, the CPU instruction sets such as
+[x86-64](https://en.wikipedia.org/wiki/X86-64v) are frozen at the level of the
+chip.
+A given operating system may be adapted to run on more than one CPU
+instruction set, we merely freeze the instruction set at a higher level in order
+to enable deterministic computation.

+Arvo handles nondeterminism in an interesting way.
+Deciding whether or not to
+halt a computation that could potentially last forever becomes a heuristic
+decision that is akin to dropping a packet.
+Thus it behooves one to think of
+Arvo as being a packet transceiver rather than a full fledged computer - events
+are never guaranteed to complete.

+Because Arvo is run on a VM, nondeterministic information such as the stack
+trace of an infinite loop that was entered into may be obtained.
+This is
+possible because while Arvo may be unable to obtain that information, the
+interpreter beneath does and can inject that information back into the event log.

-Arvo was made to be purely functional in order to eliminate the need for the user to have to manage their own server.
-Being deterministic enables many incredible things that are out of reach of any other operating system.
-For instance, we are able to do [over the air](#over-the-air-updates) (OTA) updates, which allows bug fixes to be implemented across the network without needing to worry whether it won't work on someone's ship.
+Being deterministic at a high level enables many
+things that are out of reach of any other operating system.
+For
+instance, we are able to do [over the air](#over-the-air-updates) (OTA) updates,
+which allows bug fixes to be implemented across the network without needing to
+worry whether it won't work on someone's ship, since Arvo is an
+[interpreter](#solid-state-intrepeter) that can accept source code to
+update itself instead of requiring a pre-compiled binary.
+This essential
+property is why Urbit is able to act as a personal server while only having the
+complexity to use of a web browser.

 ### Event log